Teflon® (PTFE) Fasteners

 PTFE is used in so many applications it would not be possible to list them all here however below are some of the more common ones.

-PTFE has excellent dieletric properties.
+PTFE has excellent dielectric properties.
 In other words, insulating properties.
 50% of Teflon® production is used in wiring for aerospace and computer applications because of this insulating property.